 2G, 3G & 4G Coverage from O2

 Sky Mobile is a virtual network operator making use of coverage from the O2 network.
 This means customers using Sky Mobile will receive the exact same coverage as customers on O2.

 At the time of writing, Sky has 99% population coverage for their mobile service in the UK.
 This includes on 2G, 3G and 4G.
 You can check the coverage in your area by entering your postcode on Sky’s online coverage map:

-We strongly recommend checking the coverage in your area before ordering your new phone, tablet or SIM card from Sky Mobile.
+We’d strongly recommend checking the coverage in your area before ordering your new phone, tablet or SIM card from Sky Mobile.

 Keeping Your Phone Number

-Once you have the PAC Code from your current mobile network, you can order your new phone or SIM card from the Sky Mobile website.
-Initially, you’ll be assigned a temporary phone number which will allow you to test out the Sky Mobile service.
+Once you have the PAC Code from your current network, order your new phone or SIM card from the Sky Mobile website.
+To start with, you’ll be assigned a temporary phone number which will allow you to test out the Sky Mobile service.

 For step-by-step instructions on moving your phone number to Sky Mobile, please select your current mobile network from the drop down menu below:

-If you’re looking to instead transfer a landline telephone number to Sky, a different process applies for doing this.
+If you’re looking to transfer a landline telephone number to Sky, a different process applies for doing this.